-- i. mental health agency; and - ii. criminal justice agency
+- i. mental health agency; and - ii. criminal or juvenile justice agency

-Goal: The Justice and Mental Health Collaboration Program offers grants to help entities prepare, create, or expand comprehensive plans to implement collaboration programs that target preliminary qualified people convicted of crimes and promote public safety and public health for people with MI and CMISA who are in the criminal justice system.
+Goal: JMHCP offers grants to help entities prepare, create, or expand comprehensive plans to implement collaboration programs that target preliminarily qualified individuals and promote public safety and public health for people with MHDs and MHSUDs who come in contact with the justice system